Drexel hosts UNC Wilmington following White’s 23-point game - WTOP News

 Philadelphia; Thursday, 7 p.m.
 EST

-BOTTOM LINE: UNC Wilmington takes on the Drexel Dragons after Trazarien White scored 23 points in UNC Wilmington’s 71-59 victory over the Northeastern Huskies.
+BOTTOM LINE: UNC Wilmington visits the Drexel Dragons after Trazarien White scored 23 points in UNC Wilmington’s 71-59 victory against the Northeastern Huskies.

-The Dragons have gone 11-2 in home games.
-Drexel averages 10.6 turnovers per game and is 6- when it has fewer turnovers than its opponents.

 The Seahawks are 10-4 against CAA opponents.
-UNC Wilmington is sixth in the CAA scoring 69.1 points per game and is shooting 44.5%.
+UNC Wilmington ranks seventh in the CAA with 30.4 rebounds per game led by White averaging 5.4.

-The Dragons and Seahawks square off Thursday for the first time in conference play this season.

-TOP PERFORMERS: Amari Williams is averaging 13.8 points, 8.7 rebounds and 2.3 blocks for the Dragons.
-Luke House is averaging 1.7 made 3-pointers over the last 10 games for Drexel.
+TOP PERFORMERS: Justin Moore is averaging nine points for the Dragons.
+Amari Williams is averaging 13.8 points, 8.7 rebounds and 2.3 blocks over the last 10 games for Drexel.

-Maleeck Harden-Hayes averages 1.3 made 3-pointers per game for the Seahawks, scoring 10.1 points while shooting 42.4% from beyond the arc.
-White is shooting 48.3% and averaging 13.9 points over the past 10 games for UNC Wilmington.
+Jamarii Thomas is averaging seven points for the Seahawks.
+White is averaging 13.9 points and 5.8 rebounds while shooting 48.3% over the past 10 games for UNC Wilmington.

 LAST 10 GAMES: Dragons: 6-4, averaging 66.5 points, 30.8 rebounds, 11.9 assists, 5.2 steals and 3.9 blocks per game while shooting 43.7% from the field.
 Their opponents have averaged 66.6 points per game.